GoLearnToCode/kiei924-chi-w16/weeks/2/temp_homework.md

 **You must**:

-* Have a header area, sidebar, main content area, and footer
+* [3 points] Have a header area, sidebar, main content area, and footer.
-* Utilize the Bootstrap grid system to create a logical separation in your design elements (e.g. header, content, sidebar, footer) on medium-sized (992px wide and up) devices and up
+* [3 points] Utilize the Bootstrap grid system so that everything appears correctly (i.e. not stacked) on medium-sized (992px wide and up) devices and up
-* Ensure that on smaller-sized devices (768px and up), you can still see the main content and a sidebar, and that content is not simply stacked
+* [3 points] Ensure that on smaller-sized devices (768px and up), you can still see the main content and a sidebar, and that content is not simply stacked
-* Use at least one of Bootstrap's built-in CSS classes to style HTML elements.
+* [3 points] Use at least one of Bootstrap's built-in CSS classes to style HTML elements.
 Examples:
   * Make a link look like a button
   * Style a table so that it looks nicer than the browser default
   * Make an image square, rounded, or even circular
-* Use at least one other Bootstrap "component"
+* [3 points] Use at least one other Bootstrap "component"
   * Nav of some kind (navbar, tabs, etc.)
   * Label
   * Alert